 - PPF – PPF stands for paint protection film.
 PPF is a thin polyurethane film that helps to protect car paint from rock chips, small scratches, UV light, mineral deposits, acid rain, and more.
 This product and service offers more comprehensive protection than ceramic coating.

-- Stock up on needed tools and supplies.
+- Stock up on tools and supplies.
 Think about the basic tools and the bare minimum supplies that you will need to get started.
-It’s easy to go overboard on supplies and tools and buy things you don’t really need.
+It’s easy to go overboard on car detailing supplies and tools and buy things you don’t really need.
 You can always go back and get more at a later date.

 How Should You Set Your Own Detailing Prices?